Mongolian Horse: The Complete Equine Breed Guide

 Did you know the Mongols were some of the fiercest horsemen in the world?
 They couldn't have reached this status without their equally powerful partners - the Mongolian Horse.
 This powerful horse may be the oldest true breed with ancient bloodlines in Central Asia.
 They have influenced the foundation of many of the common horse breeds known today.

 Mongolian Horses are one of the most historic breeds in the world.
-Nomads in Mongolia still use these steeds today for their strong bodies, impressive work ethic, and even their milk.
+Nomads in Mongolia still use these steeds today for their strong bodies, impressive work ethic, and milk.
 We've gathered everything you need to know about these hearty horses.
-Read all about their history, characteristics, personality, equine care needs, and more!
+Please read about their history, characteristics, personality, equine care needs, and more!

 Mongolian Horse Characteristics

 Mongolian Horses are short yet stocky, packing incredible strength into their bodies.
-They weigh about 500-600 pounds, which is slightly lighter than many racehorse breeds.
+They weigh about 500-600 pounds, slightly lighter than many racehorse breeds.
 This combination of a lightweight frame and musculature makes Mongolian Horses extremely versatile.
+Multiple types of Mongolian Horses come from different regions.
+Each type has slightly different characteristics.
+There are no extreme differences between each type of horse, but each kind has some notable traits.

 • Desert: Desert Mongolians have larger feet than average, which are often compared to a camel's feet.